openharmony/docs/en/application-dev/security/hapsigntool-guidelines.md

          ├── -keystorePwd       # KS password.
 It is optional.
          ├── -outFile           # CSR to generate.
 It is optional.
 If you do not specify this parameter, the CSR is output to the console.

-5. Generate a root CA or subordinate CA certificate.
+5.Generate a root CA or subordinate CA certificate.

     generate-ca: Generate a root CA or subordinate CA certificate.
 If the key does not exist, generate a key together with the certificate.
          ├── -keyAlias                        # Key alias.
 It is mandatory.